 What Social Security Disability Insurance (SSDI) Actually Is

-- It’s administered by the Social Security Administration (SSA) — with medical exams handled locally by state agencies to help determine eligibility.
+- It’s administered by the Social Security Administration (SSA) with medical reviews handled locally by state agencies to help determine eligibility.

 - It helps only those who have a disability and meet the other eligibility requirements, such as having paid enough into the system via FICA deductions or self-employment taxes.